Rainier-MSFT/Entra_ZTNA_Lab/Test-Client_vm/README.md

 This Azure automation deploys a **Test Client VM** for testing various authentication & authorization scenarios for Zero Trust Network Access (ZTNA) to protected resources.
 The template provisions a single VM with your prefered version of Windows, to an existing Azure VNet.

-## Azure Resources
-The following ARM resources are deployed as part of the solution:

 ### VMs
 + **Client VM**: Windows 10 or 11 joined to any Windows Active Diretory (AD) domain.
 Leave blank to remain in workgroup mode